GaloisInc/BESSPIN-Tool-Suite/ci/README.md

 ### Functioning

-AWS Testing CI uses the bucket described in [configs.py](configs.py) for both communication between instances and `aws-testing-ci.py` (within the S3 bucket, these will be under the prefix `communications/`) and for posting artifacts (logs) under the prefix `artifacts/`.
+AWS Pseudo CI uses the bucket described in [configs.py](configs.py) for both communication between instances and `aws-pseudo-ci.py` (within the S3 bucket, these will be under the prefix `communications/`) and for posting artifacts (logs) under the prefix `artifacts/`.

 ### Results